centminmod/keygen/README.md

 * private key at `/root/.ssh/my1.key`
 * public key at `/root/.ssh/my1.key.pub`

-To generate rsa key pair where comment is a unique identifier for your generated key i.e. `mykey`
+To generate rsa key pair where `comment` is a unique identifier for your generated key i.e. `mykey@clienthostname`

     keygen.sh gen rsa 1.1.1.1 22 root comment

-To generate ecdsa key pair where comment is a unique identifier for your generated key i.e. `mykey`
+To generate ecdsa key pair where `comment` is a unique identifier for your generated key i.e. `mykey@clienthostname`

     keygen.sh gen ecdsa 1.1.1.1 22 root comment

-To generate ed25519 key pair where comment is a unique identifier for your generated key i.e. `mykey`
+To generate ed25519 key pair where `comment` is a unique identifier for your generated key i.e. `mykey@clienthostname`

     keygen.sh gen ed25519 1.1.1.1 22 root comment